THE HIGH SUMMER SELECTION + AUTUMN PROGRAMME

 The work arising from the residency programme has consequently become part of the farm's seasonal harvest – as much as the crops in the field, timber from the woods or wool from our small resident sheep flock.
 Increasingly, some residency projects are also connected to international cross-cultural collaborations to communities from Malaysia, Japan and Nepal.

-MORE ABOUT THE SUMMER EXHIBITIONS
+MORE ABOUT THE RESIDENCY PROGRAMME

 BECKY MUNTING